 - How PatientSky used Appcues to announce updates, gather feedback, and generate referrals: A case study that shows how product advocates can be a great source of referral traffic.

-Traditionally, product adoption models had five or six stages.
+Traditionally, product adoption models had six+ stages.
 These models don’t necessarily do a good job of representing the current life cycle of a modern user.
 However, just because they’re out of date doesn't mean that you can't learn from them.

 The traditional stages of product adoption are: